-Clonal hematopoiesis of indeterminate potential (CHIP) is defined as presence of somatic mutations with a variant allele frequency (VAF) $\geq 2\%$ in the peripheral blood (PB) of individuals without evidence of hematologic disease.
-Genome-wide or targeted sequencing revealed an ageing-associated increase of clonal hematopoiesis (CH) in healthy individuals2- .
-Clonal expansion of hematopoietic cells is often driven by somatic mutations in genes implicated in myeloid disease, most frequently DNMT3A, TET2 and ASXL1.
-CH is a pre-malignant state predisposing to blood cancer, although the absolute progression risk is low6- .
-CH carriers also have higher risks of atherosclerotic cardiovascular disease (CVD), death from coronary heart disease, and all-cause mortality.
-Leukocytes harboring somatic mutations exhibit altered immune properties, suggesting CH-mediated immune-cell dysfunction, with inflammasome-mediated endothelial injury driving atherosclerosis10-12.
-Chronic low-grade inflammation also plays a critical role in the pathogenesis of osteoarthritis (OA), the main indication for total hip arthroplasty (THA).
+Clonal hematopoiesis of indeterminate potential (CHIP) is defined as the presence of somatic mutations with a variant allele frequency (VAF) $\geq$ 2% in the peripheral blood of individuals without evidence of hematologic disease.
+Genome-wide or targeted sequencing revealed an ageing-associated increase of clonal hematopoiesis (CH) in healthy individuals.2-6 Clonal expansion of hematopoietic cells is often driven by somatic mutations in genes implicated in myeloid disease, most frequently DNMT3A, TET2, and ASXL1.
+CH is a premalignant state that predisposes to blood cancer, although the absolute risk of progression is low.6-8 CH carriers also have higher risks of atherosclerotic cardiovascular disease (CVD), death from coronary heart disease, and allcause mortality.
+Leukocytes harboring somatic mutations exhibit altered immune properties, suggesting CH-mediated immune-cell dysfunction, with inflammasome-mediated endothelial injury driving atherosclerosis.10-12 Chronic low-grade inflammation also plays a critical role in the pathogenesis of osteoarthritis (OA), the main indication for total hip arthroplasty (THA).
 We prospectively studied CH in 200 THA patients without hematologic disease to characterize the spectrum of CH in this population and understand associations between CHIP and clinical parameters.